joelawm/College-Degree/README.md

 ## CSCI 466 : Databases
 Instructor: Georgia Brown
 ###### Overview
-Computer Science 466.
+Computer Science 466 is about learning how to setup a database.
+We did several ERD's and also used MySQL to setup query strings and databases.
+We put this into real world use by runnning PHP and C++ programs to create a website and database.

 ###### Languages
 SQL, PHP, C++

 ###### Assignments
-1. Assignment 1
+1. ERD
-    -
+    - This was a ERD using 1nf to structure a database.
-2. Assignment 2
+2. ERD 2
-    -
+    - Similar to ERD 1 but using 2nf.
-3. Assignment 3
+3. ERD 3nf
-    -
+    - Same as ERD 1 and 2 but using 3nf.
-4. Assignment 4
+4. Assignment 5
-    -
+    - This program is taking a already setup databse and learning how to get information you need from it.
-5. Assignment 5
+5. Assignment 6
-    -
+    - Similar to program 5 but this is running about 20 diffrent commands to get more complex information.
-6. Assignment 6
+6. Assignment 7
-    -
+    - This program is about running a script to create and make a table and add values to it.
-7. Assignment 7
+7. Assignment 8
-    -
+    - This is out first HTML program creating a very simple interface.
-8. Assignment 8
+8. Assignment 9
-    -
+    - This is even more SQL Queries but slight more complex and getting data for a buisness using transactions.
-9. Assignment 9
+9. Assignment 11
-    -
+    - This is a PHP based website allowing a user to enter data into a table and display those records.
-10. Assignment 10
+10. Assignment 12
-    -
+    - This is the exact same assignment as 11 but done in C++.

 ## CSCI 467 : Introduction to Software Engineering :: HAVE NOT TAKEN YET
 Instructor: